 Note:

-It is recommended to enable bloom in upsert scenarios, and configure it based on the upsert primary key.
-If there are multiple primary keys, it is advisable to set it for the first two primary key fields.
+It is recommended to enable bloom filters in upsert scenarios and set them based on the upsert primary key.
+If there are multiple primary keys, it is recommended to set bloom filters for the first two primary key fields.

-After updating the bloom fields, if there are upstream writes from inlong/oceans/flink, you must restart the upstream import job.
+After the bloom filter fields are updated, if there are upstream processes like inlong/oceans/flink writing data, you need to restart the upstream import jobs.

-If Step1 finds that it's not configured, you can configure it using the following Alter table DDL, with the method referenced below.
+If the check in Step 1 shows that these attributes are not configured, you can configure them using the following Alter table DDL commands.

 ALTER TABLE